 The goal is to build a routine that supports your joints every day, not just when a flare-up occurs.
 Pairing your topical cream with other practices helps manage discomfort long-term.
 Let’s explore a few ways you can enhance the effects of your cream and build a comprehensive plan for your hand health.

-Combine Creams with Other Therapies
+Pairing Creams with Other Therapies

 Your arthritis cream works best when it’s part of a team.
 While it provides direct, localized relief, combining it with other treatments can address pain and stiffness more holistically.
 For example, many people find that pairing their topical analgesic with physical therapy offers significant benefits.
 A therapist can guide you through specific hand exercises for arthritis designed to improve flexibility and strength.